Skip to main content

 In Spirit Hunter: Death Mark II, players investigate supernatural occurrences at a prestigious academy as the "Spirit Doctor."
 The game features a new side-scrolling function, immersive first-person perspectives, and an enhanced partnering system that affects the success of actions during investigations.
 A mysterious spirit called "The Departed" is rumored to be responsible for the disturbing events, and it appears to have a particular interest in the player's character.

-• The reliance on RNG for success rates in actions can be frustrating, leading to moments where players may feel unfairly punished despite making the right choices.
+• The reliance on RNG for success rates in actions can lead to frustration, detracting from the overall experience.

 • “Each chapter is a well-made story in itself, and the overarching plot is well-paced throughout the chapters, giving hints and warnings at each step so you never forget why you're doing what you're doing, or feeling like nothing's going on with it.”

-• “The story here is great, with some magnificent psychological build-up (the protagonist this time has character!) and it has some real great character moments.”
+• “The story here is great, some magnificent psychological build up (the protagonist this time has character!) and it has some real great character moments.”

-• “To begin, the suspenseful, mysterious, and tragic storytelling of Death Mark II, coupled with our 'precious sensei' or spirit doctor, Kazuo Yashiki, is a prime example of how horror stories should be told.”
+• “To begin, the suspenseful, mysterious and tragic storytelling of Death Mark II coupled with our 'precious sensei' or spirit doctor, Kazuo Yashiki, the main character, is a prime example of how horror stories should be told.”

 • “The main storyline revolves around 'the departed,' but don’t get too excited; unfortunately, most of the game feels like wandering the same halls over and over, a lot of the scenarios are repetitive, all happening within the same high school.”